 - Press enter.
 You should be prompted to type a user name and password.

 - Enter the user name and password.
 The user name is likely “admin” and the password should also be “admin”.
 If “admin” does not work, try “password” (See Fig 1-4).

-Once you have entered the username and password you should be directed to the Netgear interface.
-Once inside the interface, look on the left hand side of your screen and click on the word “BASIC” (See Fig 1-5).
-Once in the Basic part of the router you should see WAN / Internet at the top of your screen.
-Directly below that you should see the word Type with a drop-down menu to the right.
-Click on the drop-down menu and select Static (See Fig 1-6).
+Once you have entered the username and password, you should be directed to the Netgear interface.
+Once inside the interface, look on the left hand side of your screen and click on the word Basic (See Fig 1-5).
+You should see WAN / Internet at the top of your screen.
+Directly below, you will see the word Type with a drop down menu.
+Select Static (See Fig 1-6).

 After Static has been selected, three boxes should populate below it.
 These boxes are where Static IP information provided by the Internet Service Provider will go (See Fig 1-7).
 Once the information has been entered in the respected fields, scroll to the bottom of the page and click Save.
 After you have saved the settings it’s always good practice to reboot the router.
 If the settings were entered correctly, you will successfully connect to your Internet Service Provider.